 If your shares are registered directly in your name with the Company's transfer agent, you are considered, with respect to those shares, the Shareholder of Record.
-As the Shareholder of Record, you have the right to grant your voting proxy directly to the Company or to vote in person at the Annual Meeting.
+As the Shareholder of Record, you have the right to submit your voting proxy to have your shares voted at the Annual Meeting or to vote in person at the Annual Meeting.